Trust Company (band)

-Trust Company (also typeset as TRUSTcompany and TRUST*CO) is an American alternative metal band from Prattville, Alabama, United States.
-Formed in 1997 by lead vocalist Kevin Palmer and drummer Jason Singleton.
-Trust Company has sold over 1 million albums worldwide.
+Trust Company (also typeset as TRUSTcompany and TRUST*CO) is an American rock band from Montgomery, Alabama.
+Formed in 1997 by guitarist/lead vocalist Kevin Palmer and drummer Jason Singleton, Trust Company has sold over 1 million albums worldwide.
+They are best known for their 2002 song "Downfall".

 History

 Formation and The Lonely Position of Neutral (1997–2002)

-Formed in 1997, Trust Company came together through vocalist/guitarist Kevin Palmer and drummer Jason Singleton.
-Originally called 41Down, the band then recruited bassist Josh Moates and guitarist James Fukai.
+Originally formed in Montgomery, Alabama in 1997 under the name 41Down, the band began with vocalist/guitarist Kevin Palmer and drummer Jason Singleton before recruiting bassist Josh Moates and guitarist James Fukai.
 After building a local fan-base and releasing a self-titled album as well as a couple demos, the band went on to sign a major label deal with Geffen Records.
-The band then changed their name to Trust Company to avoid confusion with the Canadian band Sum 41.
+On March 3, 2002, the band changed their name to Trust Company to avoid confusion with the Canadian band Sum 41.

-The group released its debut album, The Lonely Position of Neutral, on July 23, 2002.
+Trust Company's debut album, The Lonely Position of Neutral, was released on July 23, 2002.
 The album was well received, with the lead single, "Downfall," gaining heavy exposure through MTV2.
 Subsequently, the song entered the Billboard Hot 100 singles charts.
 A second single "Running from Me" followed with more moderate success.
 "The Fear" was released in 2003 as the album's third single.
 The Lonely Position of Neutral was certified gold by the RIAA, and the band went on to tour with artists such as Thirty Seconds to Mars and Papa Roach.
 They also toured with Korn and Disturbed as part of the Pop Sux Tour in 2002.